Smederevo: Early

-In the 7th millennium BC, the Starčevo culture existed for millennia, succeeded by the 6th millennium BC Vinča culture that prospered in the region.
-The Paleo-Balkan tribes of Dacians and Thracians emerged in the area in the 2nd millennia BC, with the Celtic Scordisci raiding the Balkans in the 3rd century B.C.
+During the 7th millennium BC, the Starčevo culture thrived for millennia, followed by the 6th millennium BC Vinča culture which also flourished in the region.
+The Paleo-Balkan tribes of Dacians and Thracians emerged in the area during the 2nd millennium BC, with the Celtic Scordisci raiding the Balkans in the 3rd century BC.

-The Roman Empire conquered Vinceia in the 1st century BC.
-It was organized into Moesia, later Moesia Superior, and in the administrative reforms of Diocletian (244–311) it was part of the Diocese of Moesia, then the Diocese of Dacia.
-It was a principal town of Moesia Superior, near the confluence of Margus and Brongus rivers.
+In the 1st century BC, the Roman Empire conquered Vinceia.
+Subsequently, it was incorporated into Moesia, later becoming part of Moesia Superior.
+During the administrative reforms of Diocletian (244–311), it was included in the Diocese of Moesia, and later in the Diocese of Dacia.
+Vinceia held significance as a principal town of Moesia Superior, situated near the confluence of the Margus and Brongus rivers.

 Middle Ages

-The modern founder of the city was the Serbian Despot Đurađ Branković in the 15th century, who built Smederevo Fortress in 1430 as the new Serbian capital.
+The modern founder of the city was the Serbian despot Đurađ Branković in the 15th century, who built Smederevo Fortress in 1430 as the new Serbian capital.
+According to the Greek historian Theodore Spandounes, the fortress was constructed by George Kantakouzenos, Branković's brother-in-law through his consort the Byzantine princess Irene.
 Smederevo was the residence of the Branković house and the capital of the Serbian Despotate from 1430 until 1439, when it was conquered by the Ottoman Empire after a siege lasting two months.

 Sanjak of Smederevo

-In 1444, in accordance with the terms of the Peace of Szeged between the Kingdom of Hungary and the Ottoman Empire the Sultan returned Smederevo to Đurađ Branković, who was allied to John Hunyadi.
+In 1444, in accordance with the terms of the Peace of Szeged between the Kingdom of Hungary and the Ottoman Empire, the Sultan returned Smederevo to Đurađ Branković, who was allied to the Hungarian commander John Hunyadi.
 On 22 August 1444 the Serb prince peacefully took possession of the evacuated town.
 When Hunyadi broke the peace treaty, Đurađ Branković remained neutral.
 Serbia became a battleground between the Kingdom of Hungary and the Ottomans, and the angry Branković captured Hunyadi after his defeat at the Second Battle of Kosovo in 1448.
-Hunyadi was imprisoned in Smederevo fortress for a short time.
+Hunyadi was imprisoned in Smederevo Fortress for a short time.

 In 1454 Sultan Mehmed II besieged Smederevo and devastated Serbia.
 The town was liberated by Hunyadi.
 In 1459 Smederevo was again captured by the Ottomans after the death of Branković.
-The town became a Turkish border-fortress, and played an important part in Ottoman–Hungarian Wars until 1526.
+The town became a Turkish border-fortress and played an important part in Ottoman–Hungarian Wars until 1526.
 Due to its strategic location, Smederevo was gradually rebuilt and enlarged.
 For a long period, the town was the capital of the Sanjak of Smederevo.

 In autumn 1476, a joint army of Hungarians and Serbs tried to capture the fortress from the Ottomans.
 They built three wooden counter-fortresses, but after months of siege, Sultan Mehmed II himself came to drive them away.
 After fierce fighting the Hungarians agreed to withdraw.
 In 1494 Pál Kinizsi tried to capture Smederevo from the Ottomans.
-In 1512 John Zápolya unsuccessfully laid siege to the town.
+In 1512 the Hungarian commander (later pretender to the throne) John Zápolya unsuccessfully laid siege to the town.